SpaceX to attempt rare on-shore Falcon 9 rocket landing this week

-It's become routine to see a SpaceX Falcon 9 rocket blast off from Florida's Cape Canaveral and then watch the first-stage booster come back for a soft landing aboard an autonomous droneship far off shore in the Atlantic Ocean.
-But the company's next mission features the rare return of a Falcon 9 directly to dry land.
+It's become routine to see a SpaceX Falcon 9 rocket blast off from Florida's Cape Canaveral and then watch the first-stage booster come back for a soft landing aboard an autonomous droneship off shore in the Atlantic Ocean.
+The company's next mission, however, features the rare return of a Falcon 9 directly to dry land.

 Elon Musk's rocket company will launch the Argentinean Earth-observing satellite Saocom 1B from Cape Canaveral Air Force Station Friday night.
 Two smaller spacecraft, a commercial radar satellite called Sequoia and a weather data satellite dubbed Gnomes-1, will also be along for the ride.